s1522711/cracker95/README.md

 win95keygen.py [-h] [-t TYPE] [-a AMOUNT]

 ### options:
-  -h, --help            show the help message and exits \n -t TYPE, --type TYPE  The type of the key, OEM or CDKey \n -a AMOUNT, --amount AMOUNT  Amount of cd keys to generate
+  -h, --help            show the help message and exits -t TYPE, --type TYPE  The type of the key, OEM or CDKey -a AMOUNT, --amount AMOUNT  Amount of cd keys to generate